top of page

 Search

-December is supposed to feel magical for families — but for parents, it’s often the single most overwhelming month of the year.
-Beneath the festive lights and cheerful messaging lies a complex mix of emotional, neurological, financial, and social pressures that push the parental brain into overload.
+December is supposed to feel magical for families.
+Yet, for parents, it often becomes the most overwhelming month of the year.
+Beneath the festive lights and cheerful messaging lies a complex mix of emotional, neurological, financial, and social pressures.
+These pressures push the parental brain into overload.

 A stressed woman wrapping gifts on the phone, a man tangled in lights on a tablet by a fireplace, with kids and holiday decor around.